melisasvr/2026_f1_predictions/README.md

 *Subject to FIA circuit homologation

-> ⚠️ **Official Statement-F1 & FIA:** Rounds 4 (Bahrain) and 5 (Saudi Arabia) have been cancelled due to the ongoing situation in the Middle East.
+> ⚠️ **Official Statement — F1 & FIA:** Rounds 4 (Bahrain) and 5 (Saudi Arabia) have been cancelled due to the ongoing situation in the Middle East.
 No replacement races will be scheduled in April.
 Statement by Stefano Domenicali, President & CEO of Formula 1.
 The 2026 season now runs **22 rounds**.
-Rounds completed, counter updated accordingly.
+Rounds completed counter updated accordingly.

 ---